MicrosoftDocs/azure-devops-docs/docs/notifications/troubleshoot-not-getting-email.md

 * The organization level _do not deliver_ setting is impacting email delivery
 * The team or group level [_do not deliver_](#step-6-check-do-not-deliver-setting-for-your-team-or-group) setting is impacting email delivery
 * You're not a member of the group or team receiving the email
-* You're a member of an AD group and the subscription contains a @Me clause
+* You're a member of an Azure Directory (AD) group and the subscription contains a @Me clause
 * You don't have permission to view the event details, which are included in the email

 Complete the following steps to determine if any resolve the issue.